Search: 192 results

 And all the people of the land rejoiced, and the city was in tranquility: but they slew Athaliah with the sword.

-And he gathered together the priests and the Levites, and said to them, Go out unto the cities of Judah, and gather from all Israel money to repair the house of your God from year to year, and see that you hasten the matter.
+And he gathered together the priests and the Levites, and said to them, Go out to the cities of Judah and collect of all Israel money for the repair of the house of your God from year to year, and ye shall hasten the matter.
 But the Levites hastened it not.

 Verse ConceptsCollectionsCareNeglectHaste

-But Jehoiada grew old, and was full of days when he died; a hundred and thirty years old was he when he died.
+But Jehoiada waxed old and became satisfied with days, and died, - a hundred and thirty years old, when he died.

 Verse ConceptsOld Age, Attainment Of

-But after Jehoiada had died, officials from Judah came, bowed down to the king, and the king listened to what they had to say.
+But after the death of Jehoiada the officials of Judah came and bowed down to the king, and the king listened to them.

 And the spirit of God came upon Zechariah the son of Jehoiada the priest, and he stepped up above the people and said to them, "Thus sayeth God: 'Why transgress ye the commandments of the LORD?
 Ye shall therefore not prosper, but as ye have forsaken him, so shall he forsake you.'"